squest/zenx-integrated-learning/README.md

 ### This course is now officially available at <a href="http://www.zeniusleague.com">ZeniusLeague.com</a>

-Note: You have to signup to view the tutorials and works on the exercises.
+Note: You have to signup to view the tutorials and works on the exercises

 ### Steps to follow: